nguyenquanghungktmt/Python-crawl-data-tool/README.md

 # Enviroment require
+- Install python
-install python, selenium
+- Install selenium

 # Execute

+## Run
-Turn on your terminal and `cd` into this folder `Python-crawl-data-tool.` \n Run command on yout terminal: `python selenium-crawl-hnx.py`
+- Turn on your terminal and `cd` into this folder `Python-crawl-data-tool.`
+- Run command on your terminal: `python selenium-crawl-hnx.py`
+- Data exports to 2 file: stock-hnx-csv.csv (csv format) and stock-hnx-csv.json (json format)

+## Export documentation as html format
+- In your terminal, direct to this folder, type: `python -m pydoc -w selenium-crawl-hnx.py`